unknownpgr/rpi-platform/README.md

 console=serial0,115200 multipath=off dwc_otg.lpm_enable=0 console=tty1 root=LABEL=writable rootfstype=ext4 rootwait fixrtc isolcpus=2,3 quiet loglevel=5 logo.nologo
 ```

-The most critical setting is `isolcpus=2,3`, which isolates CPU cores for the application—this is essential for real-time performance.
+The most critical setting is `isolcpus=2,3`, which isolates CPU cores for the application—this is essential for real-time performance. `quiet loglevel=5 logo.nologo` is optional, but recommended to reduce boot time.

+## How to Upload the Code to the Raspberry Pi

+Simply run the `upload` script.
+This script performs the following actions:

+1. Prompts for target hostname and path if not previously configured
+2. Uses `rsync` to copy files to the target Raspberry Pi, excluding files listed in `config/.rsyncignore`
+3. Executes the installation process on the Raspberry Pi

+The installation process:

+1. Creates a build directory and compiles the project using CMake
+2. Copies the systemd service file to `/etc/systemd/system/`
+3. Reloads the systemd daemon
+4. Enables the service to run on startup
+5. Restarts the service
+6. Syncs the filesystem to ensure changes are written

+You can also:

+- Use `./upload reset` to clean the target directory before uploading

 ## Recommended Configurations